AndreCorreaSantos/starter-engine/engineLang/readme.md

  - generate output memref allocation
  - generate linalg call with operands
  - change declared operand types into memrefs instead of tensor

+ PROBLEM: WHEN ENGINE.CONST GETS LOWERED TO AFFINE, IT'S TENSOR TYPE CHANGES INTO A MEMREF.

+ EITHER:
+ - UPDATE ALL LATER REFERENCES TO THE VALUE TO THE NEW TYPE, EVEN FUNCTION RETURNS.
+ - OR MAKE IT RECEIVE TENSORS AND OUTPUT MEMREFS ALWAYS. -> IT'S OUTPUT GETS LOWERED INTO A MEMREF, BUT IT DOESNT ACCEPT AN OUTPUT TYPE OF MEMREF, ONLY TENSOR.

+ for now make it return memref? -> this way it will easily be able to be inserted into linalg ops